appier/mopub-android-mediation/README.md

 ## Native Ads Integration

-To render appier's native ads via MoPub mediaiton, you need to register `AppierNativeAdRenderer` to your own `MoPubNative`, `MoPubAdAdapter`, or `MoPubRecyclerAdapter` instance:
+To render appier's native ads via MoPub mediation, you need to register `AppierNativeAdRenderer` to your own `MoPubNative`, `MoPubAdAdapter`, or `MoPubRecyclerAdapter` instance:

 ``` java
 import com.mopub.nativeads.AppierNativeAdRenderer;